Saxe-Lauenburg: Napoleonic era

 The duchy was occupied by French troops from 1803 to 1805, after which the French occupational troops left in a campaign against Austria.
 British, Swedish and Russian Coalition forces would capture Saxe-Lauenburg in autumn 1805 at the beginning of the War of the Third Coalition against France (1805–06).
 In December, the First French Empire (France's new form of government since 1804) ceded Saxe-Lauenburg, which it no longer held, to the Kingdom of Prussia, which captured it early in 1806.

-When the Kingdom of Prussia (after it had turned against France as part of the Fourth Coalition) was defeated in the Battle of Jena-Auerstedt (November 11, 1806), France recaptured Saxe-Lauenburg.
+When Prussia (after it had turned against France as part of the Fourth Coalition) was defeated in the Battle of Jena-Auerstedt (November 11, 1806), France recaptured Saxe-Lauenburg.
 It remained under French occupation until 1 March 1810, when most of it was annexed to the Kingdom of Westphalia, a French client state.
 A small area with 15,000 inhabitants remained reserved for Napoléon's purposes.
-On 1 January 1811, most of the former duchy (except for the Amt Neuhaus and the Marschvogtei, which remained with Westphalia) was annexed to the First French Empire.
+On 1 January 1811, most of the former duchy (except for the Amt Neuhaus and the Marschvogtei, which remained with Westphalia) was annexed to the First French Empire becoming part of the Bouches-de-l'Elbe department.